pactus-project/pactus-website/content/blog/2025-04-07-a-blockchain-of-the-people.md

 ## A Blockchain of the People, By the People, Not the Elites

 Way back when blockchain first came around, it had a revolutionary promise.
-A world where power wasn't centralized and people were in charge of their data, money, and online lives.
+A world where power was not centralized and people were in charge of their data, money, and online lives.
 It was supposed to eliminate intermediaries and give every individual an equal chance.